leandro-mana/python-codility-exercises/README.md

 ## Python Codility Exercises

-This repository contains some of the Python problems provided by [Codility Lessons](https://app.codility.com/programmers/lessons/1-iterations/)
+This repository contains some of the Python problems provided by [Codility Lessons](https://app.codility.com/programmers/lessons/1-iterations/), Code solutions and Tests are stored in Jupyter Notebooks in the [src](src) folder.

 ## Requirements